This vignette explains how developers may incorporate

 is the identity.
 But it provides a

 more efficient and reliable check.
-The code for nuisamce factors relies
+The code for nuisance factors relies

 on the structure of model matrices where columns are associated with